Combating Chatter: 4 reasons to NOT reduce your feedrateApril 30, 2016, 6:58 pm

 Increase in deflection

-Cutting action is a fine balance between a cutting edge plowing through material, rubbing and shearing it.
-We want to do as much shearing as possible and less plowing and ideally no rubbing.
+Cutting action is a fine balance between a cutting edge plowing through the material, rubbing and shearing it.
+We want to do as much shearing as possible and less plowing, and ideally, no rubbing.

 I recently did a test cutting 6061 Aluminum plate with a 1” long .25” dia Grooving tool and measuring its deflection at different chip-loads:

-The line continues steady until we hit 0.003” chipload and then it almost takes a dip!
+The line continues steadily until we hit 0.003” chip load, and then it almost takes a dip!

 If our chip-load is too low, we will be cutting right through the work-hardened surface, thus decreasing tool life (see point one) and actually increasing the cutting pressure.

-Also the cutting edge is not ideally sharp.
-It has an edge radius, half of which will be pushing material up and the other one - down.
+Also, the cutting edge is not ideally sharp.
+It has an edge radius, half of which will be pushing the material up and the other one - down.
 So you will be having a lot of plowing and rubbing action too.